ORNL Supports the DNN University Consortia

 Matthew deJong

 My name is Matthew deJong.
-I am beginning my third year in graduate school at North Carolina State University (NCSU).
+I am beginning my fourth year in graduate school at North Carolina State University (NCSU).
 I am pursuing a PhD in Materials Science and Engineering while performing research in Nuclear Engineering.

 As a fellow of the Nuclear Science and Security Consortium (NSSC), my doctoral research is focused on the characterization of additively manufactured (AM) materials.
 I am researching how the microstructure of oxide dispersion strengthened (ODS) steel synthesized via Laser Powder Bed Fusion (LPBF) is influenced by changes in the preceding metal powder.
 This powder is produced through gas atomization reaction synthesis (GARS) in batches of varying chemistries.
 ODS steel is a potential candidate in the nuclear industry for structural applications in high temperature environments under radiation exposure.
 The ability to produce complex geometries through LPBF reduces the need for joining processes which can impact the microstructure at the weld and weaken the material.